cheops-workshop/cheops-workshop.github.io/cfp.md

 ## Agenda (to be finalized)

-Keynote by Suren Byna (LNBL) about ExaHDF5 and object management
+Keynote by Suren Byna (LBNL) about ExaHDF5 and object management

 ## Organization